 Knowing their blood type can help people better understand their health and be more informed about potential treatments.
-Blood tests are the most common, and reliable, way to determine blood type.
+A person can find out their blood type with a blood test or other methods.

 The presence or absence of substances called antigens helps determine blood type.
 Antigens are involved in triggering the body’s immune response.